 Highland Sheep Shearing

-Mid-April, at James Monroe’s Highland near Charlottesville.
+Usually mid-April to early May, at James Monroe’s Highland near Charlottesville.
 This is an outdoor event under a tent, very low key but fun!
 The organizers are very flexible and love for us to be there!

 Albemarle County Fair